LVerhulst4321/PlanZ/README.md

 Are you trying to install PlanZ?
 Check out the [installation notes](./Install/INSTALL.md).

+A portion of the application is built as a React client.
+You'll need to [build and deploy](./client/README.md) the React code as well.

 ### Documentation

 Check out the [wiki](https://github.com/olszowka/Zambia/wiki) to review the original version of this code.